 They can also carry electricity from the source to individual consumers.
 As stated above, the construction of such grids is costly.
 Thus, the government is spending efforts to protect them.

-It is vulnerable to several threats such as cyber-attacks, terrorism, and electromagnetic pulse.
-However, thanks to modern technology, there are now innovative solutions that can help us combat electric power issues.
+It is vulnerable to several threats, such as cyber-attacks, terrorism, and electromagnetic pulse.
+However, thanks to modern technology, innovative solutions are now available to help us combat electric power issues.